- Activity still impacted in Q2 by the COVID crisis, subject to variation according to geographies

 Some geographies are performing better than others: the decline is more marked in France and Southern Europe, while Northern Europe, America and Asia continued to grow over the period.
 In particular, the United States has been growing strongly.

-SES-imagotag is now benefiting from its increasingly global footprint, which has had a positive impact on the Group's resilience.
+SES-imagotag is now benefiting from its increasingly global footprint, which clearly strengthens its resilience.

 In this period of slowdown in activity, order entries are the most reliable indicators of the potential for recovery.

-Following a very positive first quarter (+52% YoY and +38% on a rolling 12 months basis to the end of Q1), new orders continued to grow, providing further evidence that retailers see the digitization of stores as an increasingly important strategic priority.
+Following a very positive first quarter (+52% YoY and +38% on a rolling 12 months basis to the end of Q1), new orders continued to grow, showing that retailers see the digitization of stores as an increasingly important strategic priority.

-In this context of continued economic uncertainty, SES-imagotag is keeping in place its contingency plans to mitigate health risks, to maintain discipline over costs and investment, and to conserve cash and maintain financial flexibility.
+In this context of continued uncertainty, SES-imagotag is maintaining its contingency plan to prevent health risks, to control costs and investments, and to strengthen its financial capacity.

-- The cost control plan currently in place, combined with a return to growth in H2, should lead to a significant improvement in profitability in H2 relative to H2 2019;
+- The cost control plan currently in place, combined with a return to growth in H2, should lead to a significant improvement in profitability relative to last year;

 - As part of its operational performance improvement plan, the Group is currently switching its global information system to SAP.
-Although the switch has been subject to some delay because of the pandemic, implementation is currently only a few weeks behind the original schedule;
+Although the switch was subject to some delay because of the pandemic, implementation is currently only a few weeks behind the original schedule;

-- Finally, with pressure on working capital due to the Covid-19 crisis (lengthening of customer payment periods, increase in inventory due to certain projects being postponed or delayed, and longer shipping times as a result of goods having to be sent by sea), the Group, with its financial partners, was able to take the necessary steps (including accessing the French Government's Prêt Garanti par l'État or PGE) to maintain operations throughout the crisis period and ensure it has been able to restart operations rapidly.
+- Finally, with pressure on working capital as a result of lengthening customer payment periods and the increase in inventory due to certain projects being postponed or delayed, the Group is actively working with its financial partners to access the French Government guaranteed loan scheme (the Prêt Garanti par l'État or PGE) to support operations through the crisis and enable activity to restart rapidly as conditions permit.